GagaMen/chessgame/README.md

 RESTful Chessgame
 =================
+This project was developed as part of my diploma thesis at the Hochschule für Technik und Wirtschaft (<https://www.htw-dresden.de/startseite.html>).
+The written elaboration can be found under ``doc/diploma`` and was created with the Latex thesis template developed by Matthias Pospiech. (<http://www.matthiaspospiech.de/latex/vorlagen/allgemein/>)

-This project has two modules which are developed with Kotlin that can be build using gradle.
+The project can be separated by two modules which are developed with Kotlin.
+Gradle serves as build tool.
-The client has JavaScript and the server has JVM as compile target.
+As compilation target, the client has JavaScript and the server JVM.

 Table of Content
 ----------------